grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Ensure Consul/Etcd is up and running.
 - Investigate the logs of the affected instance to find the specific error occurring when talking to Consul/Etcd.

-### MimirReachingTCPConnectionsLimit
+### FireReachingTCPConnectionsLimit

-This alert fires if a Mimir instance is configured with `-server.http-conn-limit` or `-server.grpc-conn-limit` and is reaching the limit.
+This alert fires if a Fire instance is configured with `-server.http-conn-limit` or `-server.grpc-conn-limit` and is reaching the limit.

 How it **works**:

-- A Mimir service could be configured with a limit of the max number of TCP connections accepted simultaneously on the HTTP and/or gRPC port.
+- A Fire service could be configured with a limit of the max number of TCP connections accepted simultaneously on the HTTP and/or gRPC port.
 - If the limit is reached:
   - New connections acceptance will put on hold or rejected.
 Exact behaviour depends on backlog parameter to `listen()` call and kernel settings.
   - The **health check endpoint may fail** (eg. timeout).